 The RTAC Coordinator will serve as the liaison to DHS.
 [DHS 118.06(3)(h)]

 Fiscal Agent.
-In collaboration with the NCW HERC, the Executive Council will designate a fiscal agent representative who will enter into a contract with the State of Wisconsin.
+The Executive Council will designate a fiscal agent representative who will enter into a contract with the State of Wisconsin on behalf of the NCRTAC.
 This member will be non-voting.

 The Fiscal Agent shall be the custodian of all funds and securities of the NCRTAC.
 Whenever so directed by the Executive Council, the Fiscal Agent shall render a statement of the cash and other accounts of the NCRTAC, and the Fiscal Agent shall cause to be entered regularly in the books and records of the NCRTAC to be kept for such purpose full and accurate accounts of the NCRTAC’s receipts and disbursements.
 The Fiscal Agent shall at all reasonable times exhibit the books and accounts to any Director upon application at the principal office of the NCRTAC during business hours.